Every day it seems like there’s a new miracle supplement out there for PCOS.

 Fasting blood sugar

 Given that women with polycystic ovary syndrome are at risk for these health conditions, it’s not surprising that cinnamon supplementation has been evaluated for PCOS too.

 One small double-blind randomized controlled trial (RCT) of 15 women with PCOS took 333 mg of supplemental cinnamon extract for 3 weeks (4).
 Researchers noted a significant reduction in:

 And this was just after 8 weeks!
 Although this study was too small to make any sweeping recommendations, the results certainly warranted further investigation.

-A more recent double-blind RCT examined the effects of cinnamon after 6 months of supplementation and noted a significant improvement in menstrual cycle regularity with 1.5 grams daily.
+A more recent double-blind RCT examined the effects of cinnamon after 6 months of supplementation and noted a significant improvement in menstrual cycle regularity with 1.5 grams daily (5).
 Researchers didn’t find a significant difference in serum androgens, weight, or waist circumference.
-However, these are important findings given that menstrual regularity is an important part of optimizing PCOS.
+However, these are important findings given that regulating menstrual irregularities play an important role in optimizing PCOS.

-Another double-blind RCT noted a significant improvement in lipids and total antioxidant capacity with just 8 weeks of supplementation at 1.5g daily in women with PCOS.
+Another double-blind RCT noted a significant improvement in lipids and total antioxidant capacity with just 8 weeks of supplementation at 1.5g daily in women with PCOS (6).

-Dosing for these studies range anywhere from 1 – 1.5 grams daily for women with PCOS.
+Dosing in these clinical trials ranges anywhere from 1.0 – 1.5 grams daily for the PCOS patients who participated.
 If you prefer cinnamon in its natural form, you can certainly sprinkle some on your next batch of homemade granola or bake it with apples and enjoy 🙂

 Although adverse effects are rare, headache, heartburn, nausea, and diarrhea have been reported.
 Caution should be used when also taking other antidiabetic drugs due to concerns for hypoglycemia.